Alfred Beit: The Beit Trust and other donations

 During his lifetime, Beit made generous donations for scientific work and education.
-In 1905 he founded a chair of colonial history at the University of Oxford, which is now the Beit Professorship of History of the British Commonwealth.
+In 1905 he founded a chair of colonial history at the University of Oxford, which is now the Beit Professorship of Global and Imperial History.
 In 1906 he made the donation of two million mark to the stock capital of the Hamburgische Wissenschaftliche Stiftung, a charity dedicated to spend its interest for the benefit of a precursor of the University of Hamburg.

 In his will he set up the Beit Trust through which he bequeathed large sums of money (£1,200,000) for infrastructure development in the former Northern and Southern Rhodesia, later modified to university education and research in Zimbabwe, Zambia and Malawi.

 Significant infrastructure projects financed by the Trust include the Birchenough Bridge in the former Southern Rhodesia, named after Sir Henry Birchenough, chairman of the Beit Trust from 1931 until 1937 and whose ashes are buried beneath the structure of the bridge.
 Ralph Freeman, the bridge's designer, was also the structural designer on the Sydney Harbour Bridge and consequently the two bridges bear a close resemblance, although Birchenough is only two-thirds as long as the Australian bridge.
 It was built by Dorman Long and completed in 1935.
 At a length of 1,080 feet (329 m) it was the third longest single-arch suspension bridge in the world at the time.

 In recognition of his bequests the Royal School of Mines, a faculty of Imperial College London, erected a large memorial to Beit flanking the entrance to its building.
 The Imperial College hall of residence on Prince Consort Road was named Beit Hall after him.